isayu1009/global-food-price-japan-analysis/README.md

       The aim of this project is to understand how Japanese food prices evolved over almost a decade and to build a predictive model for local food prices using available features.

 📊 2.
 Data Exploration <br/>
-      Missing Values
+      Missing Values<br/>
       * The dataset contained missing entries in the market column.
-      * These were filled using reference information from other rows (e.g., product‑to‑market consistency).
+      * These were filled using reference information from other rows (e.g., product‑to‑market consistency). <br/>

-      Correlation Analysis
+      Correlation Analysis<br/>
       * A heatmap revealed weak correlations between most variables.
       * This indicates that the dataset is largely independent across features and may benefit from feature engineering.